Balázs Orbán (politician)

-Balázs Orbán (/hu/; born 13 February 1986) is a Hungarian lawyer, university professor, and politician, who has been serving as Political Director of Prime Minister Viktor Orbán (with whom he has no relation) since 2021 and member of the National Assembly since 2022.
-From 2018 to 2022, Orbán was Deputy Minister, and Parliamentary and Strategic State Secretary to the Prime Minister's Office.
+Balázs Orbán (/hu/; born 13 February 1986) is a Hungarian lawyer, university professor, and politician, who served as Political Director of Prime Minister Viktor Orbán (no relation) from 2021 to 2026 and as Deputy Minister, and Parliamentary and Strategic State Secretary to the Prime Minister's Office from 2018 to 2022.
+He has been a member of the National Assembly since 2022.

-Since 2018, he has served as chairman of the Advisory Board at the University of Public Service.
-Since 2020, he has been the chairman of the Board of Trustees of Mathias Corvinus Collegium, which has received substantial funding by Viktor Orbán government.
+Since 2018, he has served as chairman of the advisory board at the University of Public Service.
+Since 2020, he has been the chairman of the Board of Trustees of the Mathias Corvinus Collegium, which has received substantial funding by Viktor Orbán government.

 Early life

-Orbán was born in Budapest on 13 February 1986.
+Orbán was born in Budapest on February 13, 1986.
 Between 1998 and 2004 he studied at the ELTE Apáczai Csere János High School and Boarding School in Budapest.
 Between 2004 and 2009 he was a law student at the Eötvös Loránd University Faculty of Law, where he obtained Juris Doctor with summa cum laude.
 Between 2007 and 2011 he obtained a BA degree in political science at the same institution.
 Since 2009, he has been a PhD student at the Doctoral School of the Eötvös Loránd University Faculty of Law, where he is currently pursuing his doctoral studies.
 Between 2013 and 2014 he was a student at the Pázmány Péter Catholic University Faculty of Law and Political Science, where he obtained an LL.M. degree in legal regulation in public administration.